mikepan/GameEngineBook/text/06-Physics.md

 To create a game with two scenes:

-1.Open /Book/Chapter6/earthMars.blend.
+1. Open /Book/Chapter6/earthMars.blend.
 When the game is running, you are in control of a first-person-shooter style camera, which can be moved with the W, A, S, and D keys and rotated with the mouse.
 Cubes are generated out of thin air and they fall to the ground according to gravity.

-2.First, rename the default scene from "Scene" to something more descriptive, such as "Earth," by clicking on the Scene data block and typing in a new name, as shown in Figure 6.10.
+2. First, rename the default scene from "Scene" to something more descriptive, such as "Earth," by clicking on the Scene data block and typing in a new name, as shown in Figure 6.10.

 ![Renaming the scene](../figures/Chapter6/Fig06-10.png)

-3.Go to the World Properties Editor; set the Horizon color to a light blue, as shown in Figure 6.11.
+3. Go to the World Properties Editor; set the Horizon color to a light blue, as shown in Figure 6.11.
 This way, you can easily tell which scene is which.

 ![Changing the color of the world](../figures/Chapter6/Fig06-11.png)

-4.To make another world, you create a copy of Earth scene by clicking on the + sign beside the scene browser.
+4. To make another world, you create a copy of Earth scene by clicking on the + sign beside the scene browser.
 From the drop-down list, select Full Copy, as shown in Figure 6.12.
 This will be the scene for your second world.

 ![Making a full copy of the scene](../figures/Chapter6/Fig06-12.png)

-5.Rename the new scene you just created from "Earth.001" to "Mars."
+5. Rename the new scene you just created from "Earth.001" to "Mars."

-6.Go to the World Properties Editor; set the Horizon color to a dark orange (see Figure 6.13).
+6. Go to the World Properties Editor; set the Horizon color to a dark orange (see Figure 6.13).

 !["Mars" world settings](../figures/Chapter6/Fig06-13.png)

-7.Lower the gravity from 9.8 to 3.7, which is the gravity on Mars.
+7. Lower the gravity from 9.8 to 3.7, which is the gravity on Mars.

-8.To toggle between the two scenes, you need to add a simple logic brick to both of your scenes, so that when the spacebar is pressed in the Earth scene, it will jump to the Mars scene, and vice versa.
+8. To toggle between the two scenes, you need to add a simple logic brick to both of your scenes, so that when the spacebar is pressed in the Earth scene, it will jump to the Mars scene, and vice versa.
 Set up the logic brick as shown in Figure 6.14.
 In this case, it doesn't matter which object the logic brick is attached to because the action it carries out is global.
 The camera is used in our example to host the logic brick.

 ![Logic brick setup](../figures/Chapter6/Fig06-14.png)

-9.Recreate the logic brick in the other scene as well.
+9. Recreate the logic brick in the other scene as well.
 Set it to load the corresponding scene.

-10.Now press P to play the game.
+10. Now press P to play the game.
 Jump between the two scenes using the spacebar.
 Notice that the gravity and the sky color changes depending on which scene you are on.

-11.That's it!
+11. That's it!
 The finished game can be found under the name earthMars-finished.blend.
 To extend this game, you can play around with the physics properties of the cube, which is hidden in layer 2.

 ## Culling Resolution <a id="Culling Resolution"></a>